rw251/analytics-portal/docs/design.md

 ### 1.5 Browser support

-It is expected that the web application will work on all modern browsers, however it will only be tested only be tested on Chrome, Firefox, Edge, IE9+ and Safari.
+It is expected that the web application will work on all modern browsers, however it will only be tested on Chrome, Firefox, Edge, IE9+ and Safari.

 ## 2 Screens